top of page

 Lucy Gulwell Expert Mortgage Advice Barry Wales Vale of Glamorgan

-• Buying a property at auction.
+• Buying a property at auction with tight completion deadlines

 Think carefully before securing debt against your home, your home may be repossessed if you do not keep up repayments on your mortgage.